rhostettler/libmgp/README.md

 ---------------------------
 One of the main purposes of the library is to provide tools for state-space representations of temporal GPs.
 Hence, there are a couple of functions that help to build this kind of models:

-* `gp_model_ss()`: A constructor for discrete-time state-space representations of GPs with separable covariance functions.
+* `gp_model_ss()`: A constructor for discrete-time state-space representations of GPs with separable covariance functions,
+* `gp_model_smc()`: A constructor for discrete-time state-space representations with arbitrary likelihoods that returns a model `struct` suitable for the inference methods in [libsmc](https://github.com/rhostettler/libsmc).

 Examples